bramley/phplist-plugin-sendgrid/README.md

 This plugin is for phplist 3.3.0 or later and requires php version 5.4 or later.

-It also requires the php curl extension to be installed.
+It also requires CommonPlugin version 3.9.4 or later and the php curl extension to be installed.

 ### Set the plugin directory ###
 The default plugin directory is `plugins` within the admin directory.